NSSAC/gephi-toolkit-demos/igraph/README.md

 if node_labels is set, this will have the node name added to the list.
 Note that the requested node attribute values must be in the input edges file.
 It is recommended to graphml or a similar format for attributes.
 * contract - This will contract nodes into their communities as determined by the multilevel communities algorithm (Louvain-based).

+* add_subgraph_boundary - This will add the all nodes and edges that are incident on an edge that connects to a node in the list of subgraph nodes specified by the subgraph_nodes parameter.

 * drop_isolates - This removes isolates.
 It will be run prior to any clustering.